pfdubois/BridgeBidding/source/MajorOpenings.rst

 of finding their fit.
 Such a bid is called a :term:`preemptive` raise.

 .. warning:
    Do not bid 4M with a better hand.
-We go slow because stopping partner at game might cause us to miss a slam.
-The most common error I see in intermediates is bidding 4M immediately with an opening hand.
+We go slow because jumping to game might cause us to miss a slam.
+The most common error I see intermediates make is bidding 4M immediately with an opening hand.

 If playing :ref:`Weak Jump Shifts <wjs>` one might be made here; we assume that